Owning a car: Costs you should consider

 Registration and Compulsory Third Party Insurance

-Often, the cost of registration includes the compulsory third party (CTP) car insurance premium.
-By law, you’re required to pay for CTP to cover injuries caused by your car’s driver.
+Often, the cost of registration includes the compulsory third-party (CTP) car insurance premium.
+By law, you’re required to pay for CTP to cover injuries caused by your driver.
 Car registration and CTP fees are usually more expensive in capital cities compared to regional areas.

-According to Australian Automobile Association (AAA), the average annual cost of registration, CTP and licensing for a two-car Australian family is around $1,588 in capital cities and $1,472 in regional areas.
-You can save money by paying your registration annually, instead of semi-annually or quarterly.
+According to the Australian Automobile Association (AAA), the average annual cost of registration, CTP and licensing for a two-car Australian family is around $1,826.89 in capital cities and $1,681.09 in regional areas.
+Depending on the state or territory, you may be able to save money by paying your registration annually instead of semi-annually or quarterly.

 Dealer Delivery